 Outright Gift of Real Estate

-Want to make a big gift to St. Joseph's College without touching your bank account?
+Want to make a big gift to St. Joseph's University without touching your bank account?
 Consider giving us real estate.
 Such a generous gift helps us continue our work for years to come.
 And a gift of real estate also helps you.
 When you give us appreciated property you have held longer than one year, you qualify for a federal income tax charitable deduction.
 This eliminates capital gains tax.
 And you no longer have to deal with that property's maintenance costs, property taxes or insurance.

 Ways to Give Real Estate